eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart.md

 5. Select the branch to clone from the list

 The first time initializing the container will take a few minutes to build the image and to provision the tools inside the container.

+{{% alert title="Note" %}}
-> When opening the DevContainer for the first time, the following steps are necessary:

-- A manual reload of the dapr extension is required, if the extension hasn´t been installed before (Note: the reload button appears next to Dapr extension in extension menue).
+When opening the DevContainer for the first time, a manual reload of the dapr extension is required, if the extension hasn´t been installed before.
+The reload button appears next to Dapr extension in extension menue.
+{{% /alert %}}

 <details>
 <summary>Please expand for information on troubleshooting</summary>